 Located in the picturesque city of Guadalajara in Jalisco, San Javier Hospital is the first in Mexico to receive the Specialty Hospital certification.

 The hospital features 91 patient rooms (out of which 14 are master suites), 8 intensive care units, and 7 trauma centers.
 Since Guadalajara has its own international airport, this city is quite accessible for international patients.

-Our center in Los Algodones features the latest equipment and an OR to perform any kind of stem cell application.
+Our stem cell treatment center in Los Algodones features the latest equipment and an OR to perform any kind of stem cell application.

 Lupus is an autoimmune disease in which the body’s immune system ends up attacking its own organs and tissue mistakenly.
 Also known as Systemic Lupus Erythematosus, it is a condition known to affect women, more so in child-bearing years, more than men.